intel/oim/README.md

 host system and is therefore the default in the OIM CSI driver.
 More complex deployment scenarios are still possible.

-### Security

-Eventually all communication will be protected by TLS when going over a network and authentication/authorization will be added.
-How to provision the necessary keys is under discussion.

 ## Components